Offline Deployment

 ---|---|---|

-nfs_name | If sc type is set to nfs, specify the storageclass name for PVC binding | e.g., df-nfs-storage (required) |
+nfs_name | If sc type is set to nfs, specify the pvc-bound storageclass name | eg: df-nfs-storage (required) |

-2.14 Deploy Launcher¶
+2.14 Deploy launcher¶

-Image package download URL: https://static.guance.com/dataflux/package/guance-arm64-latest.tar.gz
+Image package download address: https://static.guance.com/dataflux/package/guance-arm64-latest.tar.gz

-Image package download URL: https://static.guance.com/dataflux/package/guance-amd64-latest.tar.gz
+Image package download address: https://static.guance.com/dataflux/package/guance-amd64-latest.tar.gz

-Chart package download URL: https://static.guance.com/dataflux/package/launcher-helm-latest.tgz
+Chart package download address: https://static.guance.com/dataflux/package/launcher-helm-latest.tgz

-# For containerd environment import
+# Import under containerd environment

 gunzip guance-amd64-latest.tar.gz